-If equipped, Android Auto and/or Apple CarPlay capability may be available through a compatible smartphone.
-If the phone is paired and projections is available, Apple CarPlay icons will become illuminated on the infotainment home screen.
+If equipped, Apple CarPlay and/or Android Auto capability may be available through a compatible smartphone.
+If the phone is paired and projections are available, Apple CarPlay and/or Android Auto icons will become illuminated on the infotainment home screen.

-To use Android Auto and/or Apple CarPlay:
+To use Apple CarPlay and/or Android Auto: